 My favourite travel and landscape photography gear

-The Sony A4600 is a solid crop-sensor mirrorless camera, which is light and compact, making it ideal for travelling.
+The Sony A4600 is a solid crop-sensor mirrorless camera, which is light and compact, making it ideal for travelling and hiking.
 The included 16-50 mm f/3.5-5.6 kit lens is extremely light and perfect for carrying on big hikes.
 With 4k movies and a flip screen, it’s also a top camera for vlogging.

 The Sigma 16 mm f1.4 is a high quality prime lens for Sony E-mount cameras.
 It’s significantly heavier than the kit lens but the image quality is much higher.
 The f1.4 lens lets in tons of light making it awesome for astro-photography.

 Movo produce a camera holster for backpacks or hydration packs which are super handy for photography hikes.
 With this holster your camera nestles conveniently on the shoulder strap of your backpack.
 Having my camera at hand means I’m more likely to capture a shot.

 If you find yourself leaving your tripod at home because it’s too big or heavy, get yourself a Vanguard VEO 2.
 These tripods are just 40cm long and just 1 – 1.5kg in weight (depending on the model).
 Perfect for hiking to your favourite landscape location or taking on your next travelling adventure.